 Cancer support groups help people connect with others who have cancer or who have completed treatment.
 There are also support groups for spouses, family members, and friends of those dealing with cancer.
 Some groups are formal with a mental health provider leading it.
 Others are informal with a more social environment.
 There are even online support groups.

-You can find cancer support groups through cancer related websites, or locally through the University of Arizona Cancer Center at Dignity Health.
+You can find cancer support groups through cancer related websites, or locally through the Dignity Health – Cancer Institute at St. Joseph's Hospital and Medical Center.
 Support groups are an essential aspect of patient care at the Cancer Center, where we offer a variety of support groups for patients, their family, and caregivers.
 If you are looking for a cancer support group in Arizona, visit our website or call 844.248.4231.

 Cancer support groups offer safe places to express your feelings, hopes, and fears with people who are also facing cancer.
 A cancer support group can improve your quality of life by providing: